elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 To try keep node management as easy as possible we make use of nodegroups.
 A nodegroup contains of one or multiple nodes with one flavor and a list of availability zones to deploy nodes in.
 Clusters are default deliverd with a nodegroup called `workers` containing 3 nodes one in each AZ.
 A nodegroup is limited to one flavor meaning all nodes in the nodegroup will have the same amount of CPU, RAM and disk.

-You could have multiple nodegroups, if you for example want to tarket workload on separate nodes or in case you wish to consume multiple flavours.
+You could have multiple nodegroups, if you for example want to target workload on separate nodes or in case you wish to consume multiple flavors.

 A few eamxples of nodegroups: